aimotrens/impulsar-docs/docs-site/docs/features/allow_fail.md

     - echo "A second job"
 ```

-If you run this two jobs with `impulsar job1 job2`, the second job will run even if the first one fails.
+If you run this two jobs with `impulsar run job1 job2`, the second job will run even if the first one fails.